bayesball/BayesComputeR/README.md

 # BayesComputeR

-This R Markdown documents are used for a short course "Bayesian Thinking:  Fundamentals, Computation, and Multilevel Modeling" by Jim Albert.
+This R Markdown documents and associated datasets are used for a short course "Bayesian Thinking:  Fundamentals, Computation, and Multilevel Modeling" by Jim Albert, Bowling Green State University

+# Packages -- the following packages are used in these examples and should be installed at first

+arm - Data Analysis Using Multilevel/Hierarchical Models BayesTestStreak (available from GitHub) - Testing Streakiness in Binary Sequences betareg - Beta Regression brms - Bayesian Regression Models using 'Stan' coda - Output Analysis and Diagnostics for MCMC lme4 - Linear Mixed-Effects Models using 'Eigen' and S4 LearnBayes - Functions for Learning Bayesian Inference rethinking - Statistical Rethinking book package rjags - Bayesian Graphical Models using MCMC (JAGS software also needs to be installed) rstanarm - Bayesian Applied Regression Modeling via Stan TeachBayes - Teaching Bayesian Inference tidyverse - suite of packages of the Tidyverse

 ## Part I - Basic Bayes